particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### Antennas

-The B Series SoM has U.FL antenna connectors for BLE and cellular antennas.
+The B-Series SoM has U.FL antenna connectors for BLE and cellular antennas.
 A connector for NFC can be added from your base board.

 The Electron has a U.FL connector for the cellular antenna, and does not have BLE or NFC tag capabilities.